dlworudgg/siku/README.md

 [X] **Google Map Integration and Place Search**: Implement Google Map service to facilitate place searches seamlessly.

-[X] **Place Information Enrichment via Chat-GPT**: Employ Chat-GPT to summarize reviews, providing detailed and user-friendly data to enhance decision-making.
+[X] **Place Information Enrichment via ChatGPT**: Employ ChatGPT to summarize reviews, providing detailed and user-friendly data to enhance decision-making.

-[X] **Marker Customizability**: Develop a feature allowing users to customize the markers within the map for a personalized user experience.
+[ ] **Marker Customizability**: Develop a feature allowing users to customize the markers within the map for a personalized user experience.

 [X] **Top Restaurant List** : Create list of top Restaurant to explore.

 [  ] **Sharing**: Enable sharing of restaurant lists and open reviews to only close friends to enhance the credibility of the reviews

-[  ] **Integration with Google Map App**: Allow users to save places directly to SIKU via sharing from the Google Map app, ensuring smooth inter-application operation.
+[X] **Integration with Google Map App**: Allow users to save places directly to SIKU via sharing from the Google Map app, ensuring smooth inter-application operation.

 ...
 ...